 18. Bath an elephant in Chitwan

 You can have this experienced at either the hotel or privately owned elephants.
 You can hop on its back, ride it down to the river where the elephants bathe.
 The elephants gather water up in its trunk and spray the participants thoroughly.
 This could be one of the many highlights of your Nepal trip.

 The elephants might even look like they’re smiling.

 19. Travel on a dugout canoe or walk through Chitwan National Park

 Spotted deer, blackbuck, Hog deer, and Sambar deer are the four types of deer.
 You can also spot marsh mugger crocodiles, great one-horned rhino, wild boars, and countless bird species when you go on a canoe ride or take a jungle walk.

 If you are at Sauraha, you can walk to the Elephant breeding centre.
-If you opt for the quieter area of Jagatpur, you can visit the Gharial (another type of freshwater crocodile) breeding centre.
+However, if you opt for the quieter area of Jagatpur, you can visit the Gharial (another type of freshwater crocodile) breeding centre.

 Bandipur, an old trading post, is lovely for short hikes in the surroundings or to chill out.
 It is an excellent place to break your journey from Kathmandu to Pokhara or from Pokhara to Chitwan.

 The village square is traffic-free, and it turns into a playground of sorts for the local children.
 If you still have energy, you can choose to visit Nepal’s largest cave, which is longer, walks out of the town, or goes to the silkworm factory instead, which is much closer.